 - Existing or aspiring Project Managers who are looking to better ensure project success

-My journey started in Los Angeles but moved on to different venues after becoming an adult.
-My first trip to Europe was at 19, and it changed the direction my life would take.
+My journey started in Los Angeles but moved on to different venues after adulthood.
+My first trip to Europe was at 19, and it changed my life's direction.

 After finishing university, I moved to Berlin but in an unconventional way.
 I bought a one-way ticket to Hong Kong, not knowing how I would get to Berlin.
 China had just opened up the borders to individual tourists, so I ended up taking the Trans Siberian Railway through the Soviet Union, Poland, and then eventually West Berlin.